pmcteixeira/book-notes/http-the-definitive-guide.markdown

 Not all servers implement all seven of the methods.
 Furthermore, because HTTP was designed to be easily extensible, other servers may implement their own request methods in addition to these.
 These additional methods are called **_extension methods_**.

 Note that not all methods are implemented by every server.
-To be compli- ant with HTTP Version 1.1, a server need implement only the GET and HEAD meth- ods for its resources.
+To be compliant with HTTP Version 1.1, a server need implement only the GET and HEAD methods for its resources.

 ### Status codes